-The SR1.5 focused on emission pathways and system transitions consistent with 1.5°C global warming over the 21st century.
-Building upon the understanding from WGI AR5 of the quasi-linear relationship between cumulative net anthropogenic CO2 emissions since 1850–1900 and maximum global mean temperature, the report assessed the remaining carbon budgets compatible with the 1.5°C or 2°C warming goals of the Paris Agreement.
+The SR1.5 focused on emissions pathways and system transitions consistent with 1.5°C global warming over the 21st century.
+Building upon the understanding from AR5 WGI of the quasi-linear relationship between cumulative net anthropogenic CO2 emissions since 1850–1900 and maximum global mean temperature, the Report assessed the remaining carbon budgets compatible with the 1.5°C or 2°C warming goals of the Paris Agreement.
 Starting from year 2018, the remaining carbon budget for a one-in-two chance of limiting global warming to 1.5°C is about 580 GtCO2, and about 420 GtCO2 for a two-in-three chance (medium confidence).
 At constant 2017 emissions, these budgets would be depleted by about the years 2032 and 2028, respectively.
-Using GMST instead of GSAT gives estimates of 770 and 570 GtCO2, respectively (medium confidence).
-Each budget is further reduced by approximately 100 GtCO2 over the course of this century when permafrost and other less well represented Earth-system feedbacks are taken into account.
+Using GMST instead of GSAT gives estimates of 770 GtCO2 and 570 GtCO2, respectively (medium confidence).
+Each budget is further reduced by approximately 100 GtCO2 over the course of this century when permafrost and other less well represented Earth system feedbacks are taken into account.

-It is concluded that all emission pathways with no or limited overshoot of 1.5°C imply that global net anthropogenic CO2 emissions would need to decline by about 45% from 2010 levels by 2030, reaching net zero around 2050, together with deep reductions in other anthropogenic emissions, such as methane and black carbon.
+It is concluded that all emissions pathways with no or limited overshoot of 1.5°C imply that global net anthropogenic CO2 emissions would need to decline by about 45% from 2010 levels by 2030, reaching net zero around 2050, together with deep reductions in other anthropogenic emissions, such as methane and black carbon.
 To limit global warming to below 2°C, CO2 emissions would have to decline by about 25% by 2030 and reach net zero around 2070.

 [END BOX 1.2 HERE]

-AR6 foundations and concepts
+AR6 Foundations and Concepts

-AR6 WGI builds on previous assessments using well established foundations and concepts.
-This section highlights some of the cross-cutting methods applied in the climate change literature and topics discussed repeatedly throughout this report.
-The choices related to baseline, or reference periods, are first highlighted (Section 1.4.1), including a specific discussion on the pre-industrial baseline used in AR6 WGI (Cross-Chapter Box 1.2).
-The relationships between long-term trends, climate variability and the concept of emergence of changes (Section 1.4.2) and the sources of uncertainty in climate simulations (Section 1.4.3) are discussed next.
-The topic of low-likelihood outcomes, storylines, abrupt changes and surprises follows (Section 1.4.4), including a description of the AR6 WGI risk framing (Cross-Chapter Box 1.3).
-The Cross-Working Group Box: Attribution describes attribution methods, including those for extreme events.
-Various sets of geographical regions used in later Chapters are also defined and introduced (Section 1.4.5).
+The AR6 WGI builds on previous assessments using well established foundations and concepts.
+This section highlights some of the cross-cutting methods applied in the climate change literature and topics discussed repeatedly throughout this Report.
+First, the choices related to ‘baselines’, or ‘reference periods’, are highlighted (Section 1.4.1), including a specific discussion on the pre-industrial baseline used in AR6 WGI (Cross-Chapter Box 1.2).
+The relationships between long-term trends, climate variability and the concept of ‘emergence of changes’ (Section 1.4.2) and the sources of uncertainty in climate simulations (Section 1.4.3) are discussed next.
+The topic of low-likelihood outcomes, storylines, abrupt changes and surprises follows (Section 1.4.4), including a description of AR6 WGI risk framing (Cross-Chapter Box 1.3).
+The Cross-Working Group Box on Attribution describes attribution methods, including those for extreme events.
+Various sets of geographical regions used in later chapters are also defined and introduced (Section 1.4.5).

-Baselines, reference periods and anomalies
+Baselines, Reference Periods and Anomalies

-Several ‘baselines’ or ‘reference periods’ are used consistently throughout AR6 WGI.
-Baseline refers to a period against which differences are calculated whereas reference period is used more generally to indicate a time period of interest, or a period over which some relevant statistics are calculated (see Annex VII: Glossary).
-Variations in observed and simulated climate variables over time are often presented as ‘anomalies’, i.e., the differences relative to a baseline, rather than using the absolute values.
+Several baselines or reference periods are used consistently throughout AR6 WGI.
+Baseline refers to a period against which differences are calculated, whereas reference period is used more generally to indicate a time period of interest, or a period over which some relevant statistics are calculated (Glossary).
+Variations in observed and simulated climate variables over time are often presented as ‘anomalies’, that is, the differences relative to a baseline, rather than using the absolute values.
 This is done for several reasons.

-First, anomalies are often used when combining data from multiple locations, because the absolute values can vary over small spatial scales which are not densely observed or simulated, whereas anomalies are representative for much larger scales (e.g., for temperature, Hansen and Lebedeff 1987).
+First, anomalies are often used when combining data from multiple locations, because the absolute values can vary over small spatial scales which are not densely observed or simulated, whereas anomalies are representative for much larger scales (e.g., for temperature; Hansen and Lebedeff, 1987).
 Since their baseline value is zero by definition, anomalies are also less susceptible to biases arising from changes in the observational network.
 Second, the seasonality in different climate indicators can be removed using anomalies to more clearly distinguish variability from long-term trends.